 The Integrated Publishing Toolkit (IPT) is a free open source software tool written in Java that is used to publish and share biodiversity datasets through the GBIF network.
-Designed for interoperability, it enables the publishing of content in databases or text files using open standards namely the Darwin Core and the Ecological Metadata Language.
-You can also use a 'one-click' service to convert your metadata into a draft data paper manuscript for submission to a peer-reviewed journal.
+The IPT can also be configured with a DataCite account in order to assign DOIs to datasets transforming it into a data repository.

 To understand how the IPT works, try watching this concise 25 minute live demo showing how a dataset gets properly published and registered through GBIF.org: